 I wanted to share it with you all so you can enjoy it alone or with your family!

 Let me know your favourite part on our class blog :)

 Mr Sykes and Mr Downs have uploaded some videos of some PE activities for you.
 Please use this throughout your time at home to keep active and most importantly, to have fun!

 This term, Eagle Owls will be learning all about Ancient Greece.
 They will be learning a range of Ancient Greek myths, their religious beliefs and their impact on the world.
 Please see the attached topic web for further details about their learning.

 On a Thursday morning, I will be having my planning time whilst the Eagle Owls will be having PE coaching with Mr Sykes.
-They will be learning how to play tag rugby.
-Please ensure their PE kit is in school on a Monday in preparation for this outdoor PE session.
-They will then return their PE kit on a Friday.
+They will be learning gymnastics and how to play tag rugby.
+Please ensure they have both their indoor and outdoor PE kit (including indoor and outdoor shoes) in school on a Monday in preparation for these different PE sessions.
+They will then bring their PE kit home on a Friday.

 January - February 2020

 Welcome back, I hope you've had a lovely Christmas break.

 This term, Eagle Owls will be focussing their learning around the topic 'Hola Mexico!'.
 They will be learning about Mexico's culture, geography and the ancient Mayan civilisation .